stackless-dev/stackman/README.md

 ### static library (preferred)

+ - Download pre-built libraries from the [Releases page](https://github.com/kristjanvalur/stackman/releases) for your platform
- - Link with the `libstackman.a` or `stackman.lib` libraries provided for your platform in the `lib/` directory.
+ - Alternatively, link with the `libstackman.a` or `stackman.lib` libraries in the `lib/` directory if you've cloned the repository
- - Pre-built libraries are available for all supported platforms (8 ABIs total).
+ - Pre-built libraries are available for all supported platforms (8 ABIs total)
- - Libraries are automatically rebuilt by CI and committed to the repository for easy integration.
+ - Libraries are automatically rebuilt by CI and committed to the repository for easy integration

 ### inlined code